salomonbrys-deprecated/Native-Crash-Handler/README.md

+## THIS PROJECT IS DISCONTINUED

+While this has been an experiment, it turns out that Android native stack is too:

+ - Stripped out of all linux debuging goodies
+ - dependant of processor & driver implementations.

+Moreover, the use of this library usually makes matter worse when the app crashes inside a thread : The Android system tries to restart the faulting activity making the app having an infinite crash loop.

+This project remains here for reference, but I advise against using it until some better way to debug native code is found.

+<br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

 # Native-Crash-Handler

 A simple set of code to enable JNI Native crashes to be caught by java and throw a meaningfull exception